faber6911/meetology/README.md

 <a name="references"></a>
 ## &#9741; &nbsp; References
-All the references for this project are available in <a href = "https://github.com/faber6911/meetology/tree/master/paper">paper</a> folder.
+All the references for this project are available in the <a href = "https://github.com/faber6911/meetology/tree/master/papers">papers</a> folder.

 <a name="presentation"></a>
 ## &#9741; &nbsp; Presentation